DamourYouKnow/learn-javascript/public/lessons/functions/lesson.md

 ## What are functions?

+A **function** is a section of code that performs a specific task.
+A function will typically have multiple inputs and produce one output.

 There are many reasons why functions are very useful:
 1. They allow for code to be reused.
 Instead of constantly rewriting the same code to compute the volume of a cylinder you could instead create a function that takes in a radius and length as input and returns a volume.
+2. They allow for code to be organized by grouping together the steps required for each task.
-2. They create an abstraction for functionality in your code.
+3. They create an abstraction for functionality in your code.
 As long as someone knows what a function does they do not need to understand the details of the function's implementation.

 A good rule for writing good functions is that they should have a **single responsibility**.
 A good function will do one thing and one thing only.

 ## Creating functions